tomcam/vuepress.github.io/default1.md

 $ mkdir -p ~/code/vue/vuepress/demo1/.vuepress
 ```

-* Now go to that directory.
+* Now change to that directory.
+You will run `vuepress dev` or `vuepress build` from within it.

 ```bash
 # Make it the working directory.
 $ cd ~/code/vue/vuepress/demo1
 ```

-# Create a minimal site, which includes nothing
-# but a home page with a single h1 header.
+## Creating a minimal home page, which consists a file named README.md with a single header.
-$ echo "# hello, world." > README.md

-## Adding a Vuepress default theme home page

 A Vuepress site is a directory containing at least a file named README.md in Markdown form with at *least
-one header.* For example:
+one header.* Create a file named `README.md` with the following contents:

 ```
 ## Location and Directions